JeffGiroux/f5xc-mcn/lab-guides/intro-to-multi-cloud-networking/module2/lab2.md

 | Name | http |

 11. Under *HTTP HealthCheck*, click "View Configuration".
-12. Leave the default values and click "Apply" to exit the *Health Check HTTP Request Parameters* dialogue.
+12. Leave the default values and click "Apply" to return to the previous screen.
 13. Click "Continue" to return to the *Origin Pool* configuration.
 14. Click "Save and Exit" to create the Origin Pool.